 If you love Bloody Mary’s, you’re going to love the Tequila Michelada, technically, it should be a Michelada con Tequila, but my Spanish is pretty bad.
 One of my friends from Costa Rica, who doesn’t speak English very well, tells me “My English isn’t very good looking” haha, well my Spanish isn’t very good looking either, but I try.

 My Tequila Michelada recipe is tequila, lime juice, a dash of hot sauce, Clamato and a Mexican lager over ice.
 It’s cool, refreshing and (allegedly) a great cure for hangovers, well, maybe the non-tequila version is a cure, I don’t think adding tequila to a hangover is a good idea, lol.
-Served in a chilled glass over ice with a salted rim, it’s perfect on a hot summers day.
+Served in a chilled glass over ice with a salted rim, it’s perfect on a hot summer day.

 We were drinking our Tequila Micheladas out by our garden pond and my sweet dog Piper wanted into the photograph, how can I resist that smile?